 A Necessary Cause for the Bible

 The simple premises supporting the origin of the New Testament are that it exists.
-The NT existed since before our grandfathers’ grandfathers, and the writings came into existence some way some how at some specific time.
+The NT existed since before our grandfathers’ grandfathers, and the writings came into existence somehow at some specific time.
 The New Testament claims authorship by God via named apostles and prophets who followed Jesus of Nazareth.

 Disqualified from Honestly Examining the Bible